Editor’s Note: This post has been updated with new links and content.

 Epicurus found that pleasure and pain are measures of good and evil, or life and death, which means people tend to make choices based on what makes them happy.

 Therefore, show happy people on your landing page, use happy words, and make this messaging very clear.

 Psychology Concept #24: Cognitive Flow

-People also feel happy when they have a clear understanding of what’s going on, so aim to have an easy cognitive flow on your landing pages.
-The pathway that flows equally between challenges and skills is what gamer-makers shoot for.
+People also feel happy when they have a clear understanding of what’s going on, so aim for a clear cognitive flow on your landing pages.

 Psychology Concept #25: Create Curiosity with Stimulation